xpqz/dyalog-docs/programming-reference-guide/docs/object-oriented-programming/class-members/methods/methods.md

 Instance Methods may be declared with `:Access Overridable`.

 A Method declared as being Overridable is replaced in situ (i.e. within its own Class) by a Method of the same name that is defined in a higher Class which itself is declared with the Override keyword.
-See [Superseding Base Class Methods](superceding-base-class-methods.md).
+See ["Superseding Base Class Methods"](superceding-base-class-methods.md).